tamerkaraca/linux-ai-setup-script/README.md

 #### Contains Studio Agents for Claude Code (AI CLI Option 12)

-AI CLI option `12` (and main menu option `12`) clones the [Contains Studio agents](https://github.com/contains-studio/agents) repository and copies every `.md` manifest into `~/.claude/agents`.
+AI CLI option `12` clones the [Contains Studio agents](https://github.com/contains-studio/agents) repository and copies every `.md` manifest into `~/.claude/agents`.
 Restart Claude Code after the sync so the agents show up in the sidebar.

 - Requires `git`; rerun the option any time to pull the latest changes (uses `rsync -a --delete`).
 - Agents are categorized by department (engineering, design, marketing, ops, etc.).